We are losing our glaciers

 Unknown things are hidden in the ice

-When old ice melts a lot of things are set free.
+When old ice melts, it sets a lot of things free.
 I wrote a post on hidden things in the ice some time ago.

 The melting of the ice might have unforeseen consequences, and we really should be aware of that.
 Illnesses known but also unknown to modern men might suddenly stick up their head and it could very well be that we cannot cope.